gbonx/SalesPOS/README.md

 I am french so my english may not be perfect, sorry for that.

-Hoping this tool will be usefull to you :)
+Hoping this tool will be helpfull to you :)